 Let me just say to begin with that I know how harmless this can be.
 I know that social media gives us the chance to express our tastes, claim our friends, proclaim the quotes or events that shape our lives, and that can be a right and joyful celebration of all that is lovely and true.
 I know it can be used honestly.
 But the recurrent concern I have with every use of media technology apples here again; our use of it is never neutral - eventually it forms us to itself.

 The Green Woman's plight makes me think that my unexamined use of social media - a stage on which I project the image I desire - can be perilous.
-I find that I need to approach it with a dose of caution because it puts me in the habit of creating a self in our my image.
-And that inevitably means quietly culling the parts I don't want anyone to see.
-I want to reveal the good; the photos that show me happy and beautiful, strong and brave.
+I find that I need to approach it with a dose of caution because it puts me in the habit of creating a self in my own image rather than the one God speaks to me through Scripture and quiet and prayer.
+That inevitably means that I quietly cull the parts I don't want anyone to see.
+I want to reveal only good; the photos that show me happy and beautiful, strong and brave.
 I quote poets and Scripture with abandon, presenting the ideal.
 My communications are short and peppy, encouraging, my words always loving.

 But what if in seeking to embody my own image of myself, I cease to seek the embodiment of Christ?

 The Green Woman's tragedy was her inner division from God by the creation of a self that stood apart from him.
 Before, she loved and spoke, moved and expressed her own, unique embodiment of the God whose love set her in life.
 After, she struggled to choose between God (who now seemed separate from herself) and the phantom image set in her mind.
 Before she moved as one with the "Love that moves the spheres," afterward, she hesitated, torn between two inner images of what she might become.